It's Monday January 16, 2017

 1. LOCALLY MADE, LOCALLY GROWN: Items sold at the Oriental Farmers’ market, must be locally grown or locally made.

 2. PRODUCE: The emphasis of the Oriental’s Farmer’s market is on fresh, locally grown produce.
-Priority is given to produce grown within a 50-mile radius.
+Priority is given to produce grown within a 50-mile radius, but it can come from further away in NC.
 Produce sellers are encouraged to display, with signs, the town of origin where the crops were grown.
+Produce sellers are also welcome, but not required, to state whether they use chemicals in the growing of their goods.

 5. ARTISANS’ WORK & CRAFTS: The Oriental Farmers’ Market welcomes artisans and craftspeople from our area.
 Individuals (as well as non-profit organizations) selling crafts may have a table up to six-feet long at the market.
-A limited number of non-profits are welcome to be part of each week’s market.
+A limited number of non-profits are welcome to be part of each week’s market, as well..

 6. PLANTS may be sold at the market in accordance with NC law, which says that individuals may sell bedding plants that they have grown from seed.
 True seed may also be sold.
 Selling plants that don’t fall in to those categories, such as perennials not cultivated from seed, may require a Nursery Certificate.
 (David Pearce in New Bern is the Plant Pest Specialist with NCDA in our area and conducts the inspections for Nursery Certificates.
-He can answer any questions on the subject and may be reached at 252-636-3796.)
+He is extremely helpful and can answer any questions on the subject and the process.
+David may be reached at 252-636-3796.)

 8. NO FEE for selling at the Oriental Farmers’ Market.
+Yep, we are that rare farmers’ market that’s free.
 At the moment, there is no charge at all — no annual fee, no weekly fee — to sell at the market.
-(Our vendors had been paying a percentage of their sales each Saturday to the owner of the property where the OFM takes place — 5% for craft sellers and 3% for produce, food and plant sellers.
-But as of Spring 2011, no fee is being charged.)

 Farmers' Market Hours